meganeligio/studentsite/README.md

-# studentsite
+# Megan's Student Site

-This is my Student website for all of my course work.
+This is my Student website for all of my NMA course work.